IGS/portal-api/README.md

 ```
 The results of this query will be only those samples and files that are associated with the project name "Human Microbiome Project (HMP)".

 Try type this query in the interface and observe how auto-complete helps along the way.
 Auto-complete should be used for every query as it pulls directly from the database and makes sure you are searching by a valid `property`, `comparison operator`, and `value`.
 Thus, if you use auto-complete and find no results in your query, you know you have entered combinations of `property`+`comparison operator`+`value` which do not exist.
+It is also helpful to navigate through the `value`s found as this consists of all the values that currently exist in the database for that particular `property`.

 ##***REMOVED***Available Properties